Harry Potter and the Cursed Child is just one of many sellout shows in today's West End.

-The pay claim for 2017/18, submitted last month, comes as the previous three-year deal draws to a close.
+The pay claim for 2017/18, submitted in June, comes as the previous three-year deal draws to a close.

 The union also cites high transport and housing costs in the capital as real cost pressures for the workforce which the employers need to consider.

 In addition to the increase on basic pay, BECTU is also seeking improvements to several terms in the collective agreement with the Society of London Theatre.

 The union wants all employers covered by the agreement to commit to paying the London Living Wage as the minimum rate.
 In addition the union is seeking to regrade the stagedoor keeper in line with the Stage and Electrics department.

 Concern about hours is reflected in the request for staff working long days to be paid continuously until an 11 hour break is given.
 The claim also includes a request for the rules on the 3.75 minimum call for front of house staff to be upheld across the circuit.